json-api/json-api/_format/1.1/index.md

 and that `profile` key **MUST** include a [link] to the URI of each profile that has been applied.

+> Beware: while senders are required to list the same profiles in the
+> `Content-Type` header and the document's `profile` links, recipients must
+> properly handle the case that these sets of profiles are different (because
+> the request is malformed).
+See ["Identifying a Document's Profiles"](#profiles-processing-identifying-applied-profiles).

 When an older JSON:API server that doesn't support the `profile` media type parameter receives a document with one or more profiles, it will respond with a `415 Unsupported Media Type` error.